morgan-young/morgan-young/README.md

 - 🌱 I’m currently learning more about agentic frameworks and the next gen web scrapers/UI automation tools.

 - 🔨 I work for myself and for other people, building and contributing to products which try and solve real problems.

-P.S you really don't need kubernetes yet.
+I build with a "you aren't gnna need it" approach until I'm proven otherwise.
+At which point, I build it.